What is Azure Pipelines?

 Azure DevOps Services

 If you use public projects, Azure Pipelines is free.
 For more information, see What is a public project?
 If you use private projects, you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.
-For more information about how the pricing works based on parallel jobs.
-For more information, see Pricing for Azure DevOps Services.

 Azure DevOps Server

-If you have five or less active users, Azure DevOps Express is free, simple to set up, and installs on both client and server operating systems.
+With five or less active users, Azure DevOps Express is free, simple to set up, and installs on both client and server operating systems.
 It supports all the same features as Azure DevOps Server 2019.

 For more information, see Pricing for Azure DevOps Server.